-UW CareLink connects you with experts who help you navigate life’s challenges.
-You get free, confidential access to qualified professionals who provide:
+UW CareLink connects you with experts who help you or your family members navigate life’s challenges.
+You get free, confidential access to guidance consultants who provide:

 - Legal advice

 If you need help with any of these issues, don’t hesitate to call: